Create a Microsoft Fabric Lakehouse

 -

-At the bottom of the SQL Endpoint page, select the Model tab.
+In the toolbar, select Model layouts.
 The data model schema for the semantic model is shown.

 Note 1: In this exercise, the semantic model consists of a single table.
 In a real-world scenario, you would likely create multiple tables in your lakehouse, each of which would be included in the model.
 You could then define relationships between these tables in the model.